Skip to content

 Uncategorized

 It was a cold, darkling evening in winter, and the Institute of Archaeology lay safely at anchor in Oxford harbour, sheltered in the lee of the Ashmolean.
-As the clock struck 7 bells, a visiting Captain – I mean, lecturer – took his stand upon the quarterdeck and delivered an engaging Powerpoint presentation.
-The subject: … Read More “Curse of the Black Spelt” »
+As the clock … Read More “Curse of the Black Spelt” »

 Follow me